IDEMSInternational/open-app-builder/documentation/docs/developers/deployments.md

 ### Push Changes
-A local repo can have its changes pushed to github by creating a new content release
+A local repo can have its changes pushed to github by publishing a new release
 ```
-yarn workflow content_release
+yarn workflow repo publish
 ```
 This will create a new git branch, apply local changes and push to github.
 From there a pull request can be created to merge into the main branch.